 Sign up now on the Surfshark website.

 If you've got a seriously fast Internet connection, you'll need your iPad VPN to be able to keep up.
-Hotspot Shield is the best fast VPN on the market, and its bespoke Catapult Hydra protocol is more than a match for any network speed.
+In our Hotspot Shield review we thought the provider was one of the best fast VPN services on the market, and its bespoke Catapult Hydra protocol is more than a match for any network speed.

 Great speeds wouldn't be any good if you couldn't use them for anything, so it's good news that Hotspot Shield is torrenting-compatible and has no trouble accessing overseas Netflix libraries, iPlayer, Amazon Prime and more.
 Whatever you want to watch, Hotspot Shield can provide.